$200MRaised by TCV Capital

 Due to a large influx of customers and business model expansion, Capsule approached us to help them refactor their existing code previously coupled to logic for one concrete healthcare software provider and develop a new abstraction layer in order to support multiple providers.
 We also put together a team of engineers to augment their existing back-end team and integrate a new customer management platform into the current pharmacy system.
 We designed and developed a module that communicates with the pharmacy system and external customer management platforms, as well as a React component integrated into the external CMS’s interface as an iframe, enabling Capsule agents to work and create various tasks for patients.

-"It’s about a better, smarter, kinder, gentler pharmacy” by Patel
+"It’s about a better, smarter, kinder, gentler pharmacy”

 Capsule's mission is to make everything about visiting a pharmacy easier, starting with the fact that you shouldn't have to visit a physical store in the first place.
 What ghost kitchens brought to Deliveroo or UberEats, Capsule brought to pharmacies.